Notes to the Financial Statements (Unaudited)

 i.
 Pension benefits

-Eligible employees participate in the Public Service Pension Plan, a multiemployer pension plan administered by the Government.
+Eligible employees participate in the public service pension plan (the Plan), a multiemployer pension plan administered by the Government.
 The Department's contributions to the Plan are charged to expenses in the year incurred and represent the total departmental obligation to the Plan.
 Current legislation does not require the Department to make contributions for any actuarial deficiencies of the Plan.

 ii.
 Severance benefits